 She discovers that she can become a Captain Marvel lookalike with weird stretchy shape shifting powers.
 She uses her new powers to save the most popular girl at school from drowning.
 She promptly gets grounded for staying out past curfew.

 Being a true Muslim girl she makes her uniform out of an old burkini she had.
 A burkini is a Muslim swimsuit designed with modesty in mind.
 She’s not going to be the super hero who shows off her skin, that’s for sure.
 This book never shies away from her heritage, she’s not just colored brown in order to fill a minority punch card, she’s actually a developed character within a different culture.
+This is vitally important for today’s audiences.

 She is determined to figure out how her super hero powers work and what she is.
 She’s having a hard time triggering and controlling her powers but decides to step in and stop a convenience store robbery anyway.